 - Model snapshots, with optional automatic upload to central storage.
 Storage options include shared folders, S3, GS, Azure, and Http.

-- Artifacts log & store, including shared folders, S3, GS, Azure, and Http.
+- Artifacts logged and stored, including shared folders, S3, GS, Azure, and http.

 - TensorBoard/TensorBoardX scalars, metrics, histograms, media (images, audio, and video).